-ACSE students may find they have seminars or lectures in this building at some point throughout their studies with us.
+Although it's primarily a space for ACSE PhD students to complete their research, most ACSE students may find they have seminars or lectures in this building at some point in their studies.

-The building was opened in October the same year.
-It was named after the British Liberal politician Sir Henry Kenyon Stephenson who had served as Pro-Vice Chancellor at the University of Sheffield in 1910.
-Sir Henry Stephenson’s great-grandson, Mr Timothy Stephenson, was the one to open the building.
+The building was named after the British Liberal politician Sir Henry Kenyon Stephenson, who had served as Pro-Vice-Chancellor at the University of Sheffield in 1910.
+Sir Henry Stephenson’s great-grandson, Mr Timothy Stephenson, opened the building.

 Our department offers financial assistance in the form of scholarships and bursaries, in addition to the scholarships offered by the University of Sheffield.

 A world-class university – a unique student experience

 Sheffield is a research university with a global reputation for excellence.
 We're a member of the Russell Group: one of the 24 leading UK universities for research and teaching.